sstewart2012/peticodiac4J/README.md

 # peticodiac4J
-In this project, called Peticodiac4J, we use many-core devices (such as GPUs) to accelerate the primitive operations of the procedure.
+In this project, called Peticodiac4J, we use many-core devices (such as GPUs) to accelerate the primitive operations of the general simplex procedure.
 The host program runs on the Java-CPU side, and the device kernels are implemented in either OpenCL or CUDA.

 ## Primitive Operations
 The primitive operations of the general simplex procedure include: